AndrewMarchukov/gateway-failover/README.md

-2 providers on the same gateway load balancing* and failover Create script which will ping every 5 second popular resources on the Internet /usr/local/bin/eq-route.sh
+2 providers on the same gateway load balancing* and failover Create script which will ping every 5 second popular resources on the Internet:

+/usr/local/bin/eq-route.sh

 Make it executable: chmod +x /usr/local/bin/eq-route.sh